-Since the Doppler factor is relatively large to begin with (e.g., on the order of 10^{-3} for a relative velocity of 1.5 m/s) Doppler shifting that remains after initial resampling cannot be neglected.
-Two approaches have been pursued to address this issue: one is based on the assumption that residual Doppler shift is the same for all carriers [66], while another allows for non-uniform frequency shifting across the signal bandwidth [44].
+Since the Doppler factor is relatively large to begin with (e.g., on the order of 10^{-3} for a relative velocity of 1.5 m/s), Doppler shifting that remains after initial resampling cannot be neglected.
+Two approaches have been pursued to address this issue: one is based on the assumption that residual Doppler shift is the same for all carriers [15.66], while another allows for nonuniform frequency shifting across the signal bandwidth [15.44].

-Channel estimation for OFDM systems, be it in SIMO or MIMO configuration, was also addressed in two forms: in one, each OFDM block is processed independently of the other blocks, thus allowing for the possibility that the channel changes completely from one block to another [62], [41], while another form exploits correlation between adjacent blocks [67], [40] and is advantageous on slowly varying channels.
+Channel estimation for OFDM systems has been addressed in different forms: in one, each OFDM block is processed independently of the other blocks, thus allowing for the possibility that the channel changes completely from one block to another [15.41, 62], while another form exploits correlation between adjacent blocks [15.40, 67], which makes it advantageous on slowly varying channels.
 Similarly as in single-carrier systems, accurate channel estimation is the key to successful data detection in OFDM, and it benefits greatly from proper channel modeling to reduce the number of unknown parameters that need to be estimated.
-Methods for identification of sparse systems, such as orthogonal matching pursuit (OMP) and basis pursuit (BP), which improve upon traditional least squares (LS) estimation and its sparse (truncated) version, were found to be beneficial and well suited to channel estimation in acoustic OFDM.
-These methods have been applied to both block-individual channel estimation that uses pilot carriers only [41], and to block-adaptive, decision-directed channel estimation [68].
+Methods for identification of sparse systems, such as matching pursuit (MP) and basis pursuit (BP), which improve upon traditional least squares (LS) estimation, were found to be beneficial and well suited to channel estimation in acoustic OFDM.
+These methods have been applied to both block-individual channel estimation that uses pilot carriers only [15.41], and to block-adaptive, decision-directed channel estimation [15.68].

-The effect of time variability is a subtle one when it comes to acoustic OFDM systems: if the channel can change from one block to another, then perhaps it will be changing within each block.
-If this variation is non-negligible, inter-carrier interference (ICI) will arise at the demodulator output, and carier-by-carrier detection will no longer be optimal.
+The effect of time variability is a subtle one when it comes to acoustic OFDM systems: if the channel can change from one block to another, then perhaps it will change within each block.
+If this variation is nonnegligible, inter-carrier interference (ICI) will arise at the demodulator output, and carrier-by-carrier detection will no longer be optimal.
 ICI equalization then becomes necessary.
-Such a situation is somewhat counter-productive, as it destroys the original motivation of using OFDM for simplicity of its implementation.
-Nonetheless, it may arise from pushing the limits of bandwidth efficiency: the more carriers in a given bandwidth, the better the bandwidth utilization, but the the narrower the carrier spacing $\Delta f = 1/T$, the longer the OFDM block duration T, and the channel variation may become non-negligible.
+Such a situation is somewhat counter-productive, as it destroys the original motivation of using OFDM for the simplicity of its implementation.
+Nonetheless, it may arise from pushing the limits of bandwidth efficiency: the more carriers in a given bandwidth, the better the bandwidth utilization, but the narrower the carrier spacing $\Delta f = 1/T$, the longer the OFDM block duration T, and the channel variation may become nonnegligible.
 The problem of ICI equalization is analogous to that of ISI equalization in single-carrier systems, except that the equalizer now operates across carriers, and typically involves fewer interfering terms.
-Methods based on one-shot linear equalization of a full block of carriers [41], [69] as well as recursive linear or decision-feedback equalization [38] were investigated.
-While these methods focused exclusively on post-FFT processing, further improvements are available from front-end filtering, which extracts the information about the time-varying channel before it has been lost in the process of FFT demodulation.
-A receiver that mimics the operation of optimal, channel-matched filter was proposed in [70], while one that follows the analogy of fractionally-spaced equalization in the frequency domain was investigated in [71].
+Methods based on one-shot linear equalization of a full block of carriers [15.41, 69], as well as recursive linear or decision-feedback equalization [15.70], have been investigated.
+Further improvements are available from front-end (pre-FFT) filtering, which extracts the information about the time-varying channel before it has been lost in the process of FFT demodulation.
+A receiver that mimics the operation of an optimal, channel-matched filter was proposed in [15.71], while one that follows the analogy of fractionally-spaced equalization in the frequency domain was investigated in [15.72].